arduino/docs-content/content/arduino-cloud/09.business/09.arduino-cloud-for-business/content.md

 ### Custom Branding

-The Arduino Cloud for Business allows the configuration of custom branding for your spaces.
-This feature provides the flexibility to customize the appearance of the cloud environment.
+The Arduino Cloud for Business provides the option to configure custom branding for your spaces, allowing you to personalize the appearance of your cloud environment with white labeling.
+This feature lets you customize branding elements to reflect your company's identity, including logos, URLs, and authentication methods.

 To access the **Custom Branding** option, navigate to the **Space Settings** on the left sidebar of the Cloud space.